-The U.S. Department of Housing and Urban Development (HUD)'s information for the Norwich-New London area defines a family of four earning up to \$82,160 per year as low-income under HUD's 80% Area Median Income calculations.
-For this family of four, an affordable home could cost up to \$2,400 per month for rent and utilities; or mortgage, property tax, and utilities; and a single person with an income of \$57,512 a year could afford up to \$1,438 a month in housing costs.
-Montville has a total of 382 total assisted units (5% of housing stock), of which 81 are government assisted homes (constructed or rehabbed with government subsidies), 54 households receive tenant rental assistance, and 247 households purchased homes with the support of Connecticut Housing Finance Agency (CHFA) or USDA mortgages.
-According to the U.S. Census's 2020 5-Year American Community Survey data estimates (ACS), the Median Household Income in Montville was \$80,765, lower than the Area Median Income as defined by HUD.
-About 45% of Montville households earn less than \$75,000 per year and would likely qualify for affordable housing if it were available.
+The U.S. Department of Housing and Urban Development (HUD)'s information for the Norwich-New London area defines a family of four earning up to \$79,900 per year as low-income under HUD's 80% Area Median Income calculations.
+For this family of four, an affordable home could cost up to \$1,998 per month for rent and utilities; or mortgage, property tax, and utilities; and a single person with an income of \$55,950 a year could afford up to \$1,399 a month in housing costs.
+2020 ACS Census data estimates that the median household income in Montville is slightly lower than the Area Median Income, at \$80,765.
+Montville has a total of 382 total assisted units (5% of housing stock), of which 81 are government assisted, 54 have tenant rental assistance, 247 have CHFA or USDA mortgages, and none are deed restricted.